top of page

-There is a cost in achieving a company vision and in most cases this in investing in your employees, be that their learning, development and personal improvement or simply offering the support required for them to get on with their jobs.
-This does not have to be in the form of traditional training it can be and is more effective if it is in the form of workshops, coaching or mentoring where employees have the ability to contribute and feel valued.
+There is a cost in achieving a company vision, and in most cases, this is investing in your employees, be that their learning, development, and personal improvement, or simply offering the support required for them to get on with their jobs.
+This does not have to be in the form of traditional training, it can be and is more effective if it is in the form of workshops, coaching, or mentoring, where employees can contribute and feel valued.

-Richard Branson’s famous quote shown below, puts it perfectly and it is so obvious when articulated, so why do many companies still have this attitude?
+Richard Branson’s famous quote, shown below, puts it perfectly, and it is so obvious when articulated, so why do many companies still have this attitude?
 It is often a case of short-term thinking, in my opinion.
-Investing in your employees is a long-term game and if the company is in a reactionary state this is hard to do.
-In order to take advantage of slow times with training the company needs a longer term view and put money away for a rainy day.
-It requires planning but it is the smart way to work, your employees feel valued and that increases their commitment to the company vision.
+Investing in your employees is a long-term game, and if the company is in a reactionary state, this is hard to do.
+The company needs a longer-term view to take advantage of slow times with training and put money away for a rainy day.
+It requires planning, but it is the smart way to work, your employees feel valued, and that increases their commitment to the company vision.

 “What if we train our employees and they leave?